Zhen-Tan-dmml/SparseCBM/README.md

 ## Experiments

-The code is tested on NVIDIA A100 80GB GPU.
+The code is tested on NVIDIA A100 80GB GPUs.
 An example for running the experiments is as follows:

 ```shell
 bash run.sh